ercole-io/ercole-docs/docs/guide-2.x.md

 * `ChartService.LogHTTPRequest` enable the logging of the http request.

 ### Notes about the internal repository
 Ercole repository is tought to be public and visibile to everyone so it shouldn't contains private informations like the password or private keys.
 The main ercole repository is [https://repository.ercole.io](https://repository.ercole.io).
-It is served via HTTP and via SFTP so you can download files in various mode like:
+It is served via HTTP so you can download files in various mode like:
 *   `wget http://myawesomeercole2.local:11114/ping.txt`
 *   `curl http://myawesomeercole2.local:11114/ping.txt > /tmp/ping.txt`
-*   `sftp -P 11115 myawesomeercole2.local/ping.txt /tmp/ping.txt`
 Some repository files/directory are managed using the `ercole repo` subcommands.
 Others files/directories can be safely modified.

 Managed files: